izolate/agegate/README.md

 #### Options

-An `object` with the following options:
+Pass an `object` as the first paramter, containing your desired options.

 Name | Type | Default | Required | Description
 --- | --- | --- | --- | ---